Skip to content

 laozhai shan xingping

 Another great place to take photos at sunset is Laozhai (老寨山).
-The beginning of the path is easy to find, as it’s located just a few meters from the Xingping pier.
-It’s an “unofficial” viewpoint and therefore the trail is quite challenging, especially if it has rained.
+The beginning of the path is easy to find, as it’s just a few meters from the Xingping pier.
+It’s an “unofficial” viewpoint, so the trail is challenging, especially if it rains.

 It takes about 45 minutes to reach the top.
-Once you reach the small temple I suggest you continue climbing on the rocks nearby so that you can reach the best position to place the tripod.
-Keep in mind that the descent will be completely in the dark so bring a torch.
+Once you reach the small temple, I suggest you continue climbing on the rocks nearby to reach the best position to place the tripod.
+Keep in mind that the descent will be completely in the dark, so bring a torch.

 A huge thanks to Stefano Zaccaria for giving me this information.